 |Applications||New wells, re-entries and damaged completions†||Re-entries/re-stimulation||New wells, re-entries (with specialized casing)|

 |Water Requirement||Well bore fluids only||Well bore fluids only||Average of 5 million gallons per well|

 |Proppant Required||Self-propping||Self-propping||2.5 - 20 million pounds of sand|

 *Defined as the minimum pressure to overcome overburden on the formation.

-†Damage to surface casing or other completions issues (i.e. blown out heel) typically prevents fracturing as critical casing sections can no longer contain the pressure necessary to fracture the formation.
-By isolating pressure application to only the target zone, PSI-CLONE™ can be used in previously un-treatable wells.
+†PSI-CLONE™ can be used in previously un-treatable wells by isolating pressure to only the target zone.
+Damage to surface casing or other completions issues (e.g., blown out heel) typically prevents use of other fracturing techniques as critical casing sections can no longer contain the pressure necessary to fracture the formation.